good-loop/doc/pages/policy/business-continuity.md

 ## Workplace

-Winterwell's work does not rely upon our office.
+Good-Loop's work does not rely upon our office.
 All our researchers have the capacity to work both when on location and from home.
 All documents and software code are stored using multiple off-site repositories (see *documents and systems* above).
 We can therefore